wadewswc/wade-ccingestion/http_get/README.md

-# WaDE Central Catalog Data Ingestion into PostgreSQL
+# Use of http_get function for WaDE Central Catalog Data Ingestion
 A collaborative activity of the Water Data Exchange or WaDE project